-- C. NYSHPO: NYSHPO, as a Signatory with responsibility for regulatory review and compliance in the State of New York, has authority to execute, amend, and/or terminate this PA in accordance with Stipulations XVI and XVII and is also responsible for providing formal review and comment as specified in this PA. - D. NJHPO: NJHPO, as a Signatory with responsibility for regulatory review and compliance in the State of New Jersey, has authority to execute, amend, and/or terminate this PA in accordance with Stipulations XVI and XVII and is also responsible for providing formal review and comment as specified in this PA. - E. Signatories: Signatories of this PA consisting of entities other than the lead Federal agency, Project Sponsor, and NYSHPO and NJHPO have the same authority to execute, amend, and/or terminate this PA as these other Signatories. - F. Concurring Parties: Concurring Parties are Consulting Parties who have concurred in this PA in writing.
+- coordination of this PA (the "keeper" of the PA), including distribution of amendments and keeper of record of the Signatories.
+The lead Federal agency has sole authority to conduct government-to-government consultation with Consulting Tribes with respect to this PA.
+FRA is serving as the lead Federal agency for this PA. - B. Project Sponsor: The entity that receives Federal financial assistance that will be responsible for advancing the Project through final design and construction and for meeting the commitments identified in this PA.
+The Port Authority is currently the Project Sponsor, and will be responsible for committing to mitigation measures through construction.
+The Port Authority will remain the Project Sponsor until such time as the GDC assumes the role of Project Sponsor.
+The Port Authority and GDC anticipate that change will occur prior to the award of Federal financial assistance for the Project.
+The Project Sponsor as an Invited Signatory will have the same rights with regard to seeking amendment and/or termination of this PA as other Signatories and will ensure that specified stipulations and procedures for which it has assumed responsibility are carried out in accordance with the terms prescribed in this PA.
+Any necessary amendments related to the Project Sponsor will be in accordance with Stipulation III.A. and III.C. - C. NYSHPO, as a Signatory with responsibility for regulatory review and compliance in the State of New York, has authority to execute, amend, and/or terminate this PA in accordance with Stipulations XVI and XVII and is also responsible for providing formal review and comment as specified in this PA. - D. NJHPO: NJHPO, as a Signatory with responsibility for regulatory review and compliance in the State of New Jersey, has authority to execute, amend, and/or terminate this PA in accordance with Stipulations XVI and XVII and is also responsible for providing formal review and comment as specified in this PA. - E. Signatories: Signatories of this PA consisting of entities other than the lead Federal agency, Project Sponsor, and NYSHPO and NJHPO have the same rights with regard to seeking amendment or termination of this PA as these other Signatories. - F. Concurring Parties: Concurring Parties are Consulting Parties who have concurred in this PA in writing.
 Concurring Parties to this PA are able to review and comment on draft documentation as specified in certain stipulations of this PA. - G. Consulting Parties: Consulting Parties include those certain additional individuals or organizations identified in Exhibit C that have a demonstrated interest in the Project who have already participated as consulting parties in the Section 106 process, along with individuals or organizations who may later join in as consulting parties in the Section 106 process due to the nature of their legal or economic relation to the Project or affected properties, or their concern with the Project's effects on historic properties.
 Consulting Parties, who may also have signed this PA as a Concurring Party, retain their rights as Consulting Parties to participate in on-going consultation prescribed by this PA.

 III.
-IDENTIFICATION OF PROJECT SPONSOR AND CHANGE OF LEAD FEDERAL AGENCY
+CHANGE OF PROJECT SPONSOR AND CHANGE OF LEAD FEDERAL AGENCY